grpc/proposal/A36-xds-for-servers.md

 ## Abstract

 Bring xDS-based configuration to Servers. xDS has many features and this gRFC will not provide support for any of them in particular.
-However, it will be provide the central plumbing and APIs to add support for specific features and have them work without additional user code changes.
+However, it will provide the central plumbing and APIs to add support for specific features and have them work without additional user code changes.

 There's multiple pieces involved: